ggxchain/documentation/src/developer-documentation/keys/keys.md

 ##### EVM-based keys (H160) - Recommended for end users

-It's the easiest and versatile key format, that can be used by EVM-compatible wallets including Metamask.
-It's a 160-bit hash of the public key, which is used as an address in EVM-based chains.
-It's also known as *Ethereum address*.
+It is the easiest and versatile key format, that can be used by EVM-compatible wallets including Metamask.
+It is a 160-bit hash of the public key, which is used as an address in EVM-based chains.
+It is also known as an *Ethereum address*.
 H160 keys are a good choice for end users, as they are easy to use and compatible with EVM-based wallets.

 ##### Converting Keys